 Grunt tasks have been written in Gruntfile.js that perform these operations for you.

-These commands can be run anywhere within the Application Designerdirectory.
+These commands can be run anywhere within the Application Designer directory.

 grunt adbpush: Pushes everything under the app directory to the device.

 grunt adbpull-db: Pulls the database from the device to the PC.